 After selecting the domain name to purchase, you will be presented with the option to add domain privacy & protection.
 This is an optional feature, but is recommended to help better protect your domain and privacy.

 And there you have it!
-If you completed these steps, you will have successfully registered a domain name for your website.
+If you completed these steps, you will have successfully registered a domain name with GoDaddy for your website.

 Pretty simple, right?